joebowbeer/restatedev-examples/typescript/patterns-use-cases/README.md

 ## Parallelizing work
 [<img src="https://raw.githubusercontent.com/restatedev/img/refs/heads/main/show-code.svg">](src/parallelizework/fan_out_worker.ts)

-This example shows how to use the Restate SDK to **execute a list of tasks in parallel and then gather their result**.
+This example shows how to use the Restate SDK to **execute a list of tasks in parallel and then gather their results**.
 Also known as fan-out, fan-in.

 The example implements a [worker service](src/parallelizework/fan_out_worker.ts), that takes a task as input.